Chambers enjoyed hosting prospective barristers Tenishia, Nidaa, Dorcas and Tenisha on 26/10/24 & 10/11/24 as part of Bridging the Bar....

 Overview

-Harrison has a burgeoning paper practice providing advice and finding practical solutions both prior to the commencement of litigation and once proceedings are underway.
-In addition, he is also instructed in respect of alternative dispute resolution including mediation.
+Harrison has a burgeoning paper practice providing advice on matters within the Business and Property Group’s areas of expertise.
+He is also instructed in respect of alternative dispute resolution including mediation.

 Trust, Probate, Wills and Estates